apache/couchdb-documentation/rfcs/001-fdb-revision-metadata-model.md

 The size limits in FoundationDB preclude storing the entire revision tree as a single value; in pathological situations the tree could exceed 100KB.
 Rather, we propose to store each edit *branch* as a separate KV.
-Specifically, we create a "revisions" subdirectory in each database directory to store the revision trees with keys and values that look like
+We have two different value formats, one that is used for the "winning" edit branch and one used for any additional edit branches of the document.
+The winning edit branch includes the following information:

+`(“revisions”, DocID, NotDeleted, RevFormat, RevPosition, RevHash) = (Incarnation, Versionstamp, BranchCount, [ParentRev, GrandparentRev, …])`

+while the other edit branches omit the `Incarnation`, `Versionstamp` and `BranchCount`:

-`(“revisions”, DocID, NotDeleted, RevFormat, RevPosition, RevHash) = (Versionstamp, [ParentRev, GrandparentRev, …])`
+`(“revisions”, DocID, NotDeleted, RevFormat, RevPosition, RevHash) = (NUL, [ParentRev, GrandparentRev, …])`

-where the individual elements of the key and value are defined as follows:
+The individual elements of the key and value are defined as follows:
 - `DocID`: the document ID
 - `NotDeleted`: `\x00` if the leaf of the edit branch is deleted, `\x01` otherwise